FAQUpdated Monday April 2, 2018 by BELLINGHAM AYFC REGISTRAR.

 What are fundraising requirements?

 Each child is asked to raise a minimum of $35 ($50 family max) at our PPK.
-Other fundraising opportunities may arise throughout the season.
+Other fundraising opportunities will arise throughout the season.

 What can parents do to help?